 Near-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effect of the flaxseed, brewers yeast and dried peas, this looks like the profile of a kibble containing a moderate amount of meat.
+When you consider the protein-boosting effect of the peas, flaxseed and dried yeast, this looks like the profile of a kibble containing a moderate amount of meat.

 Gentle Giants includes both a with-grain and a grain-free dry dog food using a moderate amount of named meat meal as its main source of animal protein, thus earning the brand 3.5 stars.